What future is coming into being? How do personal and collective transformation support the pursuit of sustainable development goals?

 Theory U framework

-Most learning methodologies focus on the past experiences.
-Instead, Theory U is a framework that shifts the focus on the future and aims at enabling individuals and groups to shape a future that is not a repetition of the present and the past.
+Most learning methodologies focus on past experiences.
+Otto Scharmer’s Theory U is a framework and method that shifts the focus to the future.
+It enables individuals and groups to shape a future that isn’t a repetition of the present and the past.
+It helps people to get their old habits and conscious mind out of the way to allow real creativity to arise.

 Co-initiating is about opening your mind towards a shared intention of what you want to create with others.
 This also involves forming the core team and establishing contacts with interesting players.

-Co-sensing is about seeing the reality from the edges of the system.
+Co-sensing is about seeing reality from the edges of the system.
 You’ll have to step outside your bubble and immerse yourself in contexts that are relevant for creating the possible future and that are new to you.
 At the end of this phase, you’ll listen through your heart and revise your thinking:

 What do you want to create?
 Why does it matter?
 How will you achieve your goal?

 Presencing is about connecting to your highest future potential.
 You connect with your sources of creativity and self.
-Questions like, “who is my self?” and “what is my work?”, take you to your higher self from where the future purpose emerges.
+Questions like ‘who is my self?’ and ‘what is my work?’ take you to your higher self from where the future purpose emerges.

 Co-creating is about prototyping with different future initiatives.
 Feedback sessions are an important aspect of this process.